CoinDesk

 CoinDesk is a news site specializing in bitcoin and digital currencies.
-CoinDesk also provides guides to bitcoin for those new to digital currencies.
-Founded by Shakil Khan, the site was subsequently acquired by Digital Currency Group.
+Founded by Shakil Khan, the firm also provides guides to bitcoin for those new to digital currencies.

+Seven years after being acquired by Digital Currency Group, it was purchased in November 2023 by Bullish.

 History

 CoinDesk was founded by entrepreneur Shakil Khan and began publishing in May 2013.
 Khan is also an investor in BitPay, a bitcoin payment processor.

 At the start of 2016, CoinDesk was acquired by Digital Currency Group for an estimated US$500,000–600,000.
 The next year, in 2017, the company acquired blockchain data and research platform Lawnmower.
 In 2021 the company acquired cryptocurrency data analytics firm TradeBlock.

 In December 2017, CoinDesk established CoinDesk Korea in collaboration with the 22nd Century Media Co., subsidiary of Hankyoreh Co., Ltd. to provide blockchain news service in South Korea.

 In November 2022, CoinDesk reported that FTX's partner firm Alameda Research held a significant portion of its assets in FTX's native token FTT.
 The news led to a bank run and liquidity crisis at FTX, culminating in FTX filing for bankruptcy protection.

+In November 2023, CoinDesk was acquired by Bullish.

+CoinDesk TV

+CoinDesk TV is an online video channel that produces live news program every day.
+The channel produces daily and weekly shows including "First Mover", "The Hash", "All About Bitcoin", "Word On The Block" and so on.

 Consensus Event

-Consensus is the biggest blockchain event every year and is organized by CoinDesk.
-It has been held in New York City from 2017 to 2022.
+Consensus is CoinDesk's annual crypto summit.
+It started in 2015.
+It has been held in New York City from 2017 to 2019, virtually in 2020 and 2021, and in Austin, Texas since 2022.